code-423n4/2022-01-yield/README.md

 ### ConvexYieldWrapper.sol (88 sloc)

-A wrapper contract inheriting from ConvexStakingWrapper above with a way to calculate the aggregate user balance from the vaults owned in the [Cauldron](https://github.com/yieldprotocol/vault-v2/blob/master/contracts/Cauldron.sol).
+A wrapper contract inheriting from ConvexStakingWrapper that calculates an aggregated user balance from the all vaults owned by the same account in the [Cauldron](https://github.com/yieldprotocol/vault-v2/blob/master/contracts/Cauldron.sol).

 #### External contracts called